 You can assign capacity rules to Place objects, as well as to Person objects, in the Configuration Layer.
 However, such an assignment applies to the logged-in entities (such as agents) that are attributed to that Place, and not to the Place itself.
 In other words, by assigning a particular capacity rule to a Place, you are not defining capacity for the number and mix of interactions that place can handle.
-Instead, you are defining the capacity for the number and mix of interactions that each entity (named or anonymous) that is logged in to that Place can handle.
-Indeed, a quick way to assign a specific capacity rule to all agents who are logged in to a particular Place is to assign that capacity rule to that Place:
+Instead, you are defining the capacity for the number and mix of interactions that each entity (named or anonymous) who is associated with the Place can handle.

-- 1. In Configuration Manager, open the Properties dialog box of a Place object. - 2.
+- Note: For Stat Server operating in restricted cluster mode, Stat Server ignores place capacity-rule assignments; places are not supported in this mode of operation. - 1.
+In Configuration Manager, open the Properties dialog box of a Place object. - 2.
 On the General tab, select the appropriate capacity rule from the Capacity Rule list box or click the Browse icon to search for and select a capacity rule from the Browse dialog box that opens. - 3.
 Click OK to save and close the Properties dialog box of your Place object.

 The valid capacity rules that you assign to places in your contact-center environment take precedence over capacity-rule assignments to the Tenant to which the Place is a part.
-However, the assignments do not preempt valid assignments that are made directly to Person objects that might belong to the Place.
-This means that if capacity-rule assignments are made to both an agent and his corresponding place of that agent, Stat Server uses the rule that is assigned to the agent-if it is valid-over the capacity rule that is assigned to his place.
+However, the assignments do not pre-empt valid assignments that are made directly to Person objects that might belong to the Place.
+This means that if capacity-rule assignments are made to both an agent and the corresponding place of that agent, Stat Server uses the rule that is assigned to the agent-if it is valid-over the capacity rule that is assigned to the place.

-Note: At this time, you cannot assign capacity rules to agent or place groups.
+Note: At this time, you cannot assign capacity rules to agent groups or place groups.